JacobPhillips33/PossiblePatternsCalculator/README.md

 C# Console Application

-This application will calculate the number of patterns possible on a 3x3 grid given a user specified starting point and a user designated number of movements for the pattern.
+This application delves into subjects such as graph-theory and combinatorics to calculate the number of patterns possible on a 3x3 grid given a user specified starting point and a user designated number of movements for the pattern.

 Rules:
 1. Grid points will not be repeated; they can only be used once, at most.